 In Trentino, Epic Climbs, Mountain Scenery, and Hearty Meals Define Cycling

 Trentino is known as the place where Italians go on vacation.
 Mountains, lakes, art, food, and wine are all in abundance in this friendly and accessible region.
 Together, my wife Jess and I have had the privilege of spending summers here for many years.
-She’s an accomplished travel writer and has written about Trentino’s delights for many publications including this interesting overview for American magazine Paste:
+In her former career as a professional travel writer, and now as an amateur blogger, she has written extensively about Trentino’s delights, including this interesting overview for American magazine Paste in 2015.